 Dr. King’s writings include not only books, but masterful speeches and many letters.
-Below is a selection of his books, his speeches and one letter, which is regarded as one of the most important documents of the Civil Rights Movement.
+Below is a selection of his books, speeches, and one letter, which many consider one of the most important documents of the Civil Rights Movement.
 These featured writing selections are available to you for reading or listening online, or for check out with your IndyPL library card.
 You can take just ten minutes to read a letter, 20 minutes to listen to one of his speeches, or several days to do a deep dive into one of his books to learn about, re-connect with, remember, or re-commit to his messages about community, equality, and social justice.

 “Well, I don’t know what will happen now.
 We’ve got some difficult days ahead.
 But it really doesn’t matter with me now, because I’ve been to the mountaintop…and I’ve seen the Promised Land.
 I may not get there with you.
 But I want you to know tonight, that we, as a people, will get to the Promised Land.”